csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 for constructing the DOM, the CSSOM, running scripts, etc. This means that a large majority of files we fetch are done so asynchronously and in a non-blocking manner, including some synchronous scripts.
-This is why not all blocking scripts block during their download phase—they may have been fetched by the Preload Scanner before they were actually needed, thus in a non-blocking manner.
+This is why not all blocking scripts block during their download phase — they may have been fetched by the Preload Scanner before they were actually needed, thus in a non-blocking manner.